Welcome to Product Support, a column devoted to helping you get the most out of the stuff you already use.

 Google uses the data it collects about you in Chrome to know what you’re going to search for next, or to decide which restaurants it should recommend to you, or to help you get back to something you were looking at weeks ago.
 It’s up to you how much you trust Google with your data and how you want to balance privacy with convenience.

 You can now tell Google to automatically delete your browsing history after three months, so its recommendations and other algorithms are only running from recent data.
-From the Settings tab, click Sync and Google services, then Control how your browsing history is used, then Manage activity—the three month auto-delete will be one of the options at the top.
+From the Settings tab, click You and Google, then Sync and Google services, then Control how your browsing history is used, then Manage activity—the three month auto-delete will be one of the options at the top.

-Also on the Sync and Google services page from Settings, you can control how much diagnostic data and other information gets sent back to Google for analysis—Google wants this data to spot bugs in Chrome, and to make it easier for you to browse the web (with auto-complete search suggestions) and so on, but you can stop some of this feedback if you want to.
+Also on the You and Google page and under Sync and Google services section from Settings, you can control how much diagnostic data and other information gets sent back to Google for analysis—Google wants this data to spot bugs in Chrome, and to make it easier for you to browse the web (with auto-complete search suggestions) and so on, but you can stop some of this feedback if you want to.

 Toggle any of the switches on the right to Off to limit what Chrome is sending back to home base.
 For example, you can stop sending the URLs of the pages you visit to Google, and turn off the feeding back of statistics about how you use the browser.